Fathers Day Card

 Happy Fathers Day!

-If you liked this craft, take a look at the Secret Slider Card
+If you liked this craft, take a look at our compilation of DIY ‘To do List’ Ideas.

 See the full instructions at Homeschool Preschool